RubyLouvre/avalon.oniui/README_en.md

 avalon.param(obj)
 // Convert a URL query string back to an object. avalon.unparam(str)
-// Encode a set of form elements as a string. avalon.serialize(Element)
+// Convert a set of form elements to a string. avalon.serialize(element)

 ```